 Once, when a man in Ghalib’s presence strongly condemned wine drinking and said that the prayers of the winebibber are never answered.
 “My friend,” said Ghalib, “if a man has wine, what else does he need to pray for?”

-A wine company markets a wine now named Mirza Ghalib.
-But I’m not sure if it lives up to Ghalib’s standard.
+A wine company now markets a wine named Mirza Ghalib.
+It’s meant to go well with spicy food.
+I’m not sure though if it would meet Ghalib’s taste.

 Ghalib was a non-conformist in religious matters.
 Altaf Hussain Hali says in his biography of Ghalib: